SabreTools/MPF/CHANGELIST.md

 - Cleanup and gated code
 - Gate some switch expressions
 - Suppress some unnecessary messages
-- Disable dumping button when Redumper selected with unsupported media type (Deterous)
+- Disable dumping button when Redumper selected with unsupported media type
-- Improve check for which program supports which media (Deterous)
+- Improve check for which program supports which media
-- Remove code for getting Universal Hash from DIC logs (Deterous)
+- Remove code for getting Universal Hash from DIC logs
 - Fix Redumper retry count not showing
 - Enable parameters checkbox by default
 - Update Redumper to build 230